Skip to main content

 3. Overview

-The MPLS Network Action Sub-Stack (NAS) is a set of Label Stack
+The MPLS Network Action Sub-Stack is a set of Label Stack Entries

-Entries (LSEs) that appear as part of an MPLS Label Stack and serve
+(LSEs) that appear as part of an MPLS label stack and serve to encode

-to encode information about the network actions that should be
+information about the network actions that should be invoked for the

-invoked for the packet.
-Multiple NASes may appear in a label stack.
+packet.
+Multiple NASes may appear in a label stack and be placed as

-This document describes how network actions and their optional
+This document specifies how network actions and their optional

-ancillary data are encoded as part of an NAS as a stack of LSEs.
+ancillary data are encoded as part of a NAS as a stack of LSEs.

 network actions encoded in the same NAS can be described in other